What is DataWait?

 |Damage||All files are encrypted and cannot be opened without paying a ransom.
 Additional password stealing trojans and malware infections can be installed together with a ransomware infection.|

 |Malware Removal (Windows)||

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
-Our security researchers recommend using Malwarebytes.
+Our security researchers recommend using Combo Cleaner.

 How to protect yourself from ransomware infections?